dariocarretta/dariocarretta/README.md

 ## 🌍 Interests and Goals

 My goal is to contribute to the research and development of AI tools that can help people in many fields, improving their life quality.
-I'm particularly interested in AI applied to computer vision and I am currently studying its application to Industry and Environment.
+I'm particularly interested in AI applied to computer vision and I am currently studying its application to Space Industry and Environment.

 ## 🛠️ Projects